Mikulex/mikulex-blog/_posts/coffeetime.md

 As I've stated on my first post, *CoffeeTime* is a project I've started for various reasons, one of them being practicing *Java* and learning about tools around it, or programming on projects in general instead of some *Python* or *Ruby* scripts.

 I'm honestly not that happy with how "glued together" it feels, but I guess mistakes have to be made to actually learn.
+Also, *CoffeeTime* is by no means finished, some things are still missing, but at least I got so far to get a site up and running, which is pretty cool.

 ## Maven
 *Java* was the language of my choice because thats what I've used most for projects.
 But this time around, I wanted to use one of the popular building tools to learn about it.
 So I've decided to use *Maven* to manage building *CoffeeTime* and to help me with setting up dependencies.
 I honestly don't know why I didn't do it for projects I did for lectures in university, because it is indeed way more comfortable to work with. :)